 Psychological tests are administered for many reasons.
-It could be for children who are suspected to have a learning disability, or it could be an adult who is experiencing symptoms of mental illness.
-Tests are administered to determine if an individual has a condition that they suspect they may have or that professional suspects that they have.
-An example of reasoning for a psychological assessment could be if someone wanted to be evaluated for something like Antisocial Personality Disorder or a traumatic brain injury.
-Psychological tests can tell us a lot about an individual’s diagnosis or diagnoses, and the sense of sureness that testing provides can offer an individual a great deal of relief.
+Psychological tests can include a personality test, an emotional intelligence test, and more that can measure various aspects of your person.
+It could be for a child who is suspected of having a learning disability.
+It could be for an adult who is experiencing symptoms of mental distress illness.
+Tests are administered to determine if an individual has a condition that a professional suspects that they might have.
+Psychological tests can tell us a lot about an individual’s diagnosis, personality type, relationships, and more.
+The testing can offer an individual a great deal of relief.

-It’s not like taking the SATs or a regular multiple-choice exam, although some psychological assessments do contain multiple-choice questions, like the MMPI, for example, many assessments show you different things about yourself.
+It’s not like taking the SAT, emotional IQ test, or a regular multiple-choice exam.
+Some psychological assessments do contain multiple-choice questions, like the MMPI, but there is no right or wrong answer.
+Most assessments simply show you different traits and values about yourself.
 You can’t “fail” a psychological evaluation.
-It’s a tool that’s there to provide you with information and insight into your character and potential mental health issues.
-Testing can help you learn what is and isn’t working for you in your life.
+It’s a tool that’s there to provide you with information and insight into your characteristics and test for potential mental health issues to mend.
+Testing can help you learn and gain knowledge about what is and isn’t working for you in your life.
 Once you know what your diagnosis is, you can begin to find ways to cope with it.
-You can learn the tools to manage your symptoms and make your life easier.
+You can learn tools to manage your symptoms and make your life easier.

-Some people might want to look at a psychological test ahead of time in an attempt to determine the “right” answers, but there are no correct answers when it comes to a psychological assessment because you’re just getting more information about who you are and what your symptoms could indicate.
-In fact, not only is looking at an evaluation ahead of time unhelpful, but it also can be detrimental to the results.
+Some people might want to look at a psychological test ahead of time in an attempt to determine the “right” answers.
+There are no correct answers when it comes to a psychological assessment.
+You’re just getting more information about who you are and what your symptoms could indicate.
+In fact, not only is looking at an evaluation ahead of time unhelpful, but it also can be detrimental to the results, potentially altering your scores that showcase a ingenuine result.
 If you want to get an accurate reading of what your diagnosis is, don’t look at the test ahead of time.
 You might be fearful of getting a particular result, and because of that answer the questions in a skewed way.
 Psychological tests are meant to help you learn more about yourself so you can get the help you need.
-Trust that the questions are going to help you, and answer them honestly.
-That way you’re getting an accurate reading on your personality, and you’re heading toward a stable mental health treatment plan.
+Trust that the questions are going to help you as an instrument of success and answer them honestly.
+That is the best way to get an accurate reading of your personality and head toward a stable treatment plan.

 Don’t Be Afraid

-Hearing that you have to have psychological testing done can be scary.
-That’s understandable, but these kinds of tests are here to help.
+When you hear that you have to have psychological testing done, it can be scary, whether it’s a personality test or an emotional intelligence test.
+That’s understandable, but these kinds of tests are here to help identify potential criteria in your diagnosis.
 You don’t have to worry.
-If anything, getting tests done can help you understand yourself better.
-If you’re suffering from symptoms that you can’t understand, psychological tests can help you learn more about why they’re happening.
-Remember, these assessments are to help you, not to hurt you.
-If you have to get a psychological test, it’s not something to be afraid of, because it’s an informative tool.
-A test is there to provide insight and help you.
-You’ll find out what will be the most helpful in terms of treatment, and while you’re doing that, you might consider talking to a therapist.
+If anything, getting tests done can help you understand yourself better and help to measure your attitude, skills and aspects of your personality.
+If you’re suffering from symptoms that you can’t understand, psychological tests can help you learn more about what is happening and develop a life better suited for you.
+Remember, these assessments and tests are there to help you, not to hurt you.
+You might discover something about yourself that you did not know before.
+If you are surprised by the results, maybe you should consider speaking with a therapist.
 Therapy is a place where you can discuss the results of your test with a licensed mental health professional.

-When you’re looking for someone to understand what you’re going through, you might consider talking to a therapist.
-You can search for a mental health provider in your area or consider counseling online.
+You can search for a mental health provider or test in your area or consider counseling online.
 Online counseling is an excellent place to discuss symptoms of mental illness or learning disabilities.
-It’s also a great place to discuss anything you’re concerned about concerning your behavior or mental health.
+It’s also a great place to discuss anything you’re concerned about.
 Search the network of online therapists at BetterHelp and find the best fit for you.